 It is urging other developers to “take heed” that certain applications may be falsely marketed as 'deployment-ready', when in fact still require additional research and development to work effectively.

-For the next phase of the project, THEA is collaborating with Honda R&D Americas, Hyundai America Technical Center and Toyota Motor North America to deploy vehicles with CV technology already installed.
+For the next phase of the project, THEA is collaborating with Honda R&D Americas, Hyundai America Technical Center and Toyota Motor North America to deploy vehicles with connected vehicle technology already installed.

-THEA says OEM vehicles will interact with each other but also existing CV pilot participants.
+THEA says OEM vehicles will interact with each other but also existing connected vehicle pilot participants.

 As part of the collaboration, Denso is to develop a common set of CV apps for the OEMs, enabling the rapid communication between vehicles and surrounding infrastructure.